dotnet/csharplang/proposals/dictionary-expressions.md

 Dictionary<string, int> nameToAge3 = ["mads": 21, .. existingListOfKVPS];
 ```

-A dictionary can also have a custom comparer provided through the use of a special `comparer: ...` provided at the start of the expression.
+A dictionary expression can also provide a custom `IEqualityComparer<TKey>` comparer to control its behavior just by including such a value is the first `expression_element` in the expression.
 For example:

 ```c#
 Dictionary<string, int> caseInsensitiveMap = [comparer: StringComparer.CaseInsensitive, .. existingMap];